 Failure to Disclose Procedures Dooms Arbitration Agreement

 As a general rule, courts will uphold agreements that require employees to arbitrate their employment disputes.
 But an employer seeking to compel arbitration must show that the employee signed a valid written arbitration agreement.
-And according to a recent decision by Florida’s Fourth District Court of Appeals, an arbitration agreement is not valid if the employer fails to disclose the … Continue Reading
+And according to a recent decision by Florida’s Fourth District Court of Appeals, an arbitration agreement is not valid if the … Continue Reading

 Persuading Employee to Work Rather than Taking Unpaid Leave May Result in FMLA Violation

 The Family and Medical Leave Act (“FMLA”) requires employers to provide eligible employees with up to twelve weeks of unpaid leave to care for a newborn child (among other reasons), and to offer reinstatement to the employee following her leave.
-The FMLA also makes it unlawful for an employer to interfere with an employee’s attempt to exercise her FMLA rights.… Continue Reading
+The FMLA also makes it unlawful for an employer to interfere with an employee’s attempt … Continue Reading

 Confederate Flag Can Contribute to Hostile Work Environment, Says Eleventh Circuit